 - How redesigning companies can promote sustainability

-Armed with this knowledge, she returned to economics determined to transform it.
-In a 2012, report she set out a new way of thinking about the discipline, not as a set of iron laws but as a toolkit to achieve humanity’s long-term goals.
+After years spent working in international development, Raworth returned to economics determined to transform it.
 She drew a picture to convey her ideas and it looked like a doughnut: a pair of concentric circles denoting social and environmental objectives.
 Between the rings was a “safe and just space” where humanity can exist without falling short on human rights or breaching the planet’s environmental limits (see Figure 1).
 The phenomenon of Doughnut Economics was born.

 Figure 1: The Doughnut of social and planetary boundaries

 Developed in a 2012 report and later a bestselling book,1 Raworth’s ideas have proved hugely influential.
 Working with Raworth’s Doughnut Economics Action Lab (DEAL), Amsterdam has pledged to bring all its residents “inside the Doughnut” and achieve a fully circular economy by 2050.
 Other cities in Europe, the US and New Zealand have set similar targets.2